-PCS provides to OHA and HSO, as required, via Administrative Notice our Handbook and Plan for review and approval no later than January 31 of each Contract Year.
+PCS provides to OHA1 and HSO, as required, via Administrative Notice our Handbook and Plan for review and approval no later than January 31 of each Contract Year.
 PCS does not implement or distribute the Handbook or Plan prior to receiving approval from OHA.
 PCS utilizes the FWA Review Template provided by OHA (located on OHA's CCO Contract Forms webpage) and includes the completed template with its Handbook and Plan submission.
-OHA notifies PCS, via Administrative Notice to PCS' Contract Administrator, within sixty (60) days from the due date, or within sixty (60) days from the received date after the due date, of the compliance status of PCS' Handbook and Plan.
+OHA notifies PCS, via Administrative Notice to PCS' Contract Administrator, within ninety (90) days from the due date, or within ninety (90) days from the received date after the due date, of the compliance status of PCS' Handbook and Plan.
 In the event OHA disapproves of either or both the Plan and/or the Handbook for failing to meet the terms and conditions of the Contract or any other applicable State and federal laws, PCS shall, in order to remedy the deficiencies, follow the process outlined in the 'Correction of Deficiencies when Handbook and/or Plan is Disapproved by OHA and/or HSO' section below.
-In addition, if OHA does not approve
+In addition, if OHA does not approve PCS' Plan or the Handbook, or both, by July 19 of each Contract Year due to PCS's non-compliance with the terms and conditions in the Contract(s), PCS is in breach of the Contract(s) and OHA has the right to pursue all of its rights and remedies under the Contract(s), including, without limitation, the imposition of Sanctions, including a Corrective Action Plan or the imposition of civil money penalties, or both.

-&lt;sup>2 Or Health Services Advisory Group (HSAG) if directed to by OHA.
+1 Or Health Services Advisory Group (HSAG) if directed to by OHA.